chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 #### Healthcheck commands

-- Following command can be run in the OpenSearch node
+- Following command can be run from the OpenSearch node

     ```sh
     hab svc status (check whether OpenSearch service is up or not)

-    curl -k -X GET "<https://localhost:9200/_cat/indices/*?v=true&s=index&pretty>" -u admin:admin (Another way to check is to check whether all the indices are green or not)
+    curl -k -X GET "https://localhost:9200/_cat/indices/*?v=true&s=index&pretty" -u admin:admin (Another way to check is to check whether all the indices are green or not)

     # Watch for a message about OpenSearch going from RED to GREEN
     `journalctl -u hab-sup -f | grep 'automate-ha-opensearch'
     ```

-#### Configuration for Automate Node from Provision Host
+### Configuration for Automate Node from Provision Host

 {{< note >}}